-Recent undergraduates have gone on to programs at Penn State, University of Florida and other institutions of higher learning.
-Recent MFA graduates have gone on to do art residencies across the country.
+Recent undergraduates have gone on to attend programs at Penn State University, University of Florida, Southern Illinois University – Carbondale, Illinois State University, Indiana University Southeast, University of Montana, and Ball State University.
+Recent MFA graduates have gone on to attend programs at Louisiana State University and complete artist residencies across the country.

 The department’s ceramics area is a large, fully equipped facility with a complete inventory of clay and glaze materials.
-Ceramics has interior work space of 7,000 square feet with graduate studio space available.
-The 900 square foot kiln facility is comprised of a 16 cubic foot Skutt front load electric kiln, five Skutt top load electric kilns (digital), a Skutt glass fusing coffin kiln (digital), a 40 cubic foot Alpine updraft gas kiln, a 9 cubic foot test updraft gas kiln, 40 cubic foot Geil downdraft gas kiln, and two raku kilns.
-We have a Soldner mixer, as well as three Bluebird de-air pug mills and a hammer mill and two tile saws.
-We have 8 kick and 12 electric potter’s wheels, a slab roller, a ball mill, and a blunger for mixing slip.
-The studio has an image room for the documentation of artwork, as well as a media center equipped with books, periodicals and a Mac computer.
+Ceramics has an interior workspace of 7,000 square feet with graduate and undergraduate majors studio space available.
+The 900 square foot kiln facility is comprised of a 16-cubic-foot Skutt front-load electric kiln, five Skutt top-load electric kilns (digital), a 20-cubic-foot Laguna downdraft gas kiln, a nine-cubic-foot Laguna downdraft gas kiln, a Skutt test kiln, a 40-cubic-foot Geil downdraft gas kiln, and a raku kiln.
+There is a Solder professional mixer, as well as three Bluebird de-air pug mills, a hammer mill and a tile saw.
+Wheels include eight Shimpo Whisper electric wheels, two Brent Pottery kick wheels, six Pacifica electric wheels, and two Brent electric wheels, as well as two slab rollers and a large ball mill.
+There are two Delta 3D clay printers, one plastic 3D printer and a vinyl cutter.
+The studio has an image room for the documentation of artwork, as well as a media center equipped with books, periodicals, a Mac computer and projector.

 - Adams Puryear (2018)